quqxui/MMRNS/README.md

 The source text of three datasets are from [DBpedia](https://www.dbpedia.org/).

-The embeddings and raw data can be downloaded in the [Aliyundrive](https://www.aliyundrive.com/s/piMyCgT9G76).
+The embeddings and raw data can be downloaded in the [Baidu Drive](https://pan.baidu.com/s/1gDwaGD0r8AJhYAXGxOc9Cg), with extraction code: **758p**

 ## Usage